Abbotsbury railway station: Buildings

 A typical William Clarke stone building served the single platform.
 The station also had a signal box and engine shed, and although neither of these operated for long, the ruins of the engine shed remained until closure.
 The goods shed however functioned for the life of the branch.

 The station closed with the branch in 1952.

 The site today

 The station building has now been replaced with a private dwelling although the platform remains underneath the length of the building.
+The goods shed remains largely intact.
+Further west are the remains of the engine shed - the west end and south side very overgrown but mostly complete, but the north wall and roof are gone.

 Film

 The station makes short appearances in the Powell and Pressburger film The Small Back Room.